dappnode/DAppNodeDocs/docs/what-can-you-do.md

 # What can you do with your DAppNode?

-Enter <https://my.admin.dnp.dappnode.eth> to access DAppNode's admin interface.
+Enter <http://my.admin.dnp.dappnode.eth> to access DAppNode's admin interface.
 Bear in mind that DAppNode's functionality will be limited until the Ethereum mainnet chain is synced (should take around 2~3 hours to get a warp sync).
+Also bear in mind that you have to type the whole address including http:// , otherwise your browser might assume that you are searching for that term and take you to a websearch page.

 Now you can do things like for example: